RedHate/Hakai-MPC/README.md

 I need to proof read more and commit less.

-## Oh yeah... by the way obviously thekikgen has had a little cruise through these but these are objects of interest
+## Oh yeah...

+By the way obviously thekikgen has had a little cruise through these but these are objects of interest for those of you that may have not had a look.

 	#ITEMS OF INTEREST										#CONTENT OF SAID ITEMS
 	/sys/firmware/devicetree/base/inmusic,product-code						ACVA